-US gasoline inventories rose by 2.611 million barrels in the week ended November 13th, 2020, following a 2.309 million decrease in the previous period and compared with market expectations of a 0.087 million advance, according to the EIA Petroleum Status Report. source: U.S. Energy Information Administration
+US gasoline inventories fell by 0.482 million barrels in the week ended May 20th, less than analyst estimates of a 0.634 million barrel drop, data from the EIA Petroleum Status Report showed. source: U.S. Energy Information Administration

 Gasoline Stocks Change in the United States is expected to be -150.00 Thousand Barrels by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Gasoline Stocks Change in the United States to stand at -15.00 in 12 months time.
-In the long-term, the United States Gasoline Stocks Change is projected to trend around 2000.00 Thousand Barrels in 2021, according to our econometric models.
+In the long-term, the United States Gasoline Stocks Change is projected to trend around 2000.00 Thousand Barrels in 2023, according to our econometric models.